zpl-c/blog/_posts/2021-zpl-rect-partitioning.md

 ---
 title: 'Rectangle partitioning in zpl'
 excerpt: "
 The math module has received a small upgrade in form of a new set of utility functions for partitioning rectangles.
 We found Martin Cohen's RectCut approach very useful for sketching out basic layouts for our apps.
-Our implementation brings in a new type called `zpl_aabb2`, providing a simple bounding box you can easily cut, contract or extend.
-We highly recommend to check out the posted link above for the rationale behind this approach.
+Our implementation brings in a new type called zpl_aabb2, providing a simple bounding box you can easily cut, contract or extend."
-"
 coverImage: '/assets/zpl-layouts.png'
 date: '2021-03-07T00:00:00.000Z'
 author: zaklaus